 The (British) Air Ministry wanted to organise a flight through Scandinavia.
-This flight would go from Felixstowe (just north of London) to Dundee, Kristiansand (Norway), Kristiania (1, Norway), Copenhagen (Denmark), along the shores of southern Sweden to Stockholm (Sweden), overland back to Gothenburg (Sweden) and Esbjerg (Denmark) before returning to Felixstowe, England.
+This flight would go from Felixstowe (just north of London) to Dundee, Kristiansand (Norway), Christiania (Norway), København (Copenhagen, Denmark), along the shores of southern Sweden to Stockholm (Sweden), back to Göteborg (Gothenburg, Sweden) and Esbjerg (Denmark) before returning to Felixstowe, England.
 The total length of the flight was 2,380 miles (3,830km).
 Departure was set for 10 July 1919.

-The Austrian pilots Edmund Sparmann and Max Perini departed from Stockholm, Sweden for a flight to Kristiania (1).
+The Austrian pilots Edmund Sparmann and Max Perini departed from Stockholm, Sweden for a flight to Christiania (1).
 Aircraft used were the Phönix D III (J.41) and the Phönix C I (ex Austrian Air Force Nr 121.110).
 On board was the Norwegian representative Dipl.
 Ing.
 Peter Duborgh.
 Right after take-off one of the aircraft had to return due to engine problems, but both returned and the flight was subsequently cancelled.

-The two Felixstowe F.5 (registration of one known: N4044) departed from Felixstowe for a flight to Dundee, Kristiansand (Norway), Kristiania (1, Norway), Copenhagen (Denmark), along the shores of southern Sweden to Stockholm (Sweden), overland back to Gothenburg (Sweden) and Esbjerg (Denmark) before returning to Felixstowe, England.
+The two Felixstowe F.5 (registrations: N4041 and N4044) departed from Felixstowe for a flight to Dundee, Kristiansand (Norway), Christiania, København (Copenhagen, Denmark), along the shores of southern Sweden to Stockholm (Sweden), overland back to Göteborg (Gothenburg, Sweden) and Esbjerg (Denmark) before returning to Felixstowe, England.
 The total length of the flight was 2,380 miles (3,830km).
 One of the aircraft (not N4044) had to make a forced landing at Oxfordshire due to fog, while N4044 managed to fly to Dundee.
 Here it was to wait for the second aircraft that arrived the next day.

-A/S Nordisk Luftkraft presented at Gardermoen Airport (40km north of Kristiania, 1) its new limited company: A/S Norsk Flyveskole (Norwegian Aviation School Ltd).
-Norway's first private flying school was stationed at Gardermoen and used the provisional State hangars and the military field as airfield.
+A/S Nordisk Luftkraft presented at Gardermoen Airport (40km north of Christiania, 1) its new limited company: A/S Norsk Flyveskole (Norwegian Aviation School Ltd).
+Norway's first private flying school was stationed at Gardermoen and used the provisional State hangars and the military field.
 The company had bought eight Caudron G.III and one AVRO biplanes that would function as training aircraft.
 The Caudron G.III had dual control.
 Chief Trainer was premierløitnant Einar Haganæs and he was assisted by the pilot løitnant Herman Vogt.
 Cost per pupil: 2.000 Norwegian Kroner.

-Carl Truman Batts and John M Larsen returned to Kristiania with their Curtiss MF Seagull, N-4 from their trip to the Baltic States and Denmark.
-The flight from Copenhagen to Kristiania was made non-stop.
+Carl Truman Batts and John M Larsen returned to Christiania with their Curtiss MF Seagull, N-4 from their trip to the Baltic States and Denmark.
+The flight from Copenhagen to Christiania was made non-stop.

-Carl Truman Batts made during a demonstration flight at 1,000 metres above Kristiania with the Curtiss MF Seagull, N-4 a spin.
+$Carl\ Truman\ Batts\ made\ during\ a\ demonstration\ flight\ at\ 1,000\ metres\ above\ Christiania\ with\ the\ Curtiss\ MF\ Seagull,\ N-4\ a\ spin.$

-The Royal Navy's Felixstowe F.5, N4044 flew from Dundee to Kristiansand and Kristiania (1) making the first crossing of the North Sea since Tryggve Gran made his famous flight (see 1914).
+The Royal Navy's Felixstowe F.5, N4044 flew from Dundee to Kristiansand and Christiania (1) making the first crossing of the North Sea since Tryggve Gran made his famous flight (see 1914).
 First pilot is Major Golpin, second pilot Captain Charles Scott, navigator Captain Nuàn and mechanic Dickley.
-It landed in Kristiansand near the naval base, refuelled and continued to Kristiania.
+It landed in Kristiansand near the naval base, refuelled and continued to Christiania.
 It landed near the island of Lindøen and taxied to the Restaurant Dronningen, where it moored.
 Immediately small boats gather around the aircraft.